Active vs passive pickups for acoustic guitar: Understanding the differences

 Passive pickups are known for their natural and transparent sound, faithfully reproducing the acoustic tone of the guitar.
 They tend to have a warm and organic sound, making them popular among purists and players who prefer a more traditional sound.

-Pros of Passive Pickups:
+Pros of passive pickups:

 1. Natural, transparent sound